hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 ^^^^^^^^^^

 In this mode, each NLA Track will be export as an independant glTF animation.
-This mode is usefull if you are using Strip modifiers, or if you get multiple action on a same Track.
+This mode is useful if you are using Strip modifiers, or if you get multiple action on a same Track.

 If you rename two tracks on two different objects to the same name, they will become part of the same glTF animation and will play together.